eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 me, hit the _Magic Inference Button™_, and... uh, what now?
 I blinked at the angry red warnings the sampler spat out.

-So began by long, rewarding and ongoing exploration of Bayesian modeling.
+So began by long, rewarding and ongoing exploration of Bayesian modelling.
 This is a compilation of notes, tips, tricks and recipes that I've collected from
 everywhere: papers, documentation, peppering my [more experienced](https://twitter.com/twiecki)